Immigration Mental Health Evaluations

 Asylum Cases

-Psychological evaluations can be helpful to individuals seeking asylum in the United States due to having suffered persecution or well-founded fear of persecution in your country of origin.
+Evaluations can be helpful to individuals seeking asylum in the United States due to having suffered persecution or well-founded fear of persecution in your country of origin.
 An evaluation documents the psychological evidence that returning to your country of origin could contribute to persecution or continued distress.

 -